Spree::Adjustment model is used to track price adjustments. For example,

 - By default, tax adjustments are always applied before promotional adjustments.
 This is to comply with well-known tax regulations.
 See the taxation documentation for more information.

 - Typically, an adjustment's value is added to the price of the object it is associated with.
 However, value-added tax adjustments are already included in the price and do not change any totals.

-Adjustables are the objects whose prices can be adjusted.
-The following objects can be adjustables:
+Adjustables are objects whose prices can be adjusted, and include:

 Spree::Order: The adjustment for an entire order.

-Spree::LineItem: The adjustment for a single line item on an order.
+Spree::LineItem: The adjustment for a single line item of an order.